If you've ever applied for a credit card, leased a car, or obtained a loan for a home, you know that credit scores count.

 how credit-based insurance scores work

-To establish eligibility for payment plans and to help determine insurance rates, most U.S. insurance companies, including Esurance, use credit-based insurance scores, along with your driving history, claims history, and many other factors.
-It's worth noting that companies can't use these scores in California, Hawaii, and Massachusetts.
+To establish eligibility for payment plans and to help determine insurance rates, most U.S. insurance companies, including Esurance, use credit-based insurance scores, along with your driving history, claims history, and many other factors (again, except in California, Hawaii, and Massachusetts).

 why we use it

 It's simple: We want to make sure you're not overpaying for car insurance.

 While the reasons why are less than crystal clear, research shows that credit scores can accurately predict accident potential.
 Statistical analysis shows that those with higher credit scores tend to get into fewer accidents and cost insurance companies less than their lower-scoring counterparts.

 In 2003, The University of Texas (PDF) conducted an analysis based on 175,647 policies.
 They found that those with lower credit scores tended to incur more car insurance losses and higher claims payout, and thus posed greater risk to auto insurers.

 The Federal Trade Commission (PDF) also undertook an independent study to understand the relationship between credit history and risk.
 Like The University of Texas, they found that credit-based insurance scores are effective predictors of risk.

 Given these findings, the use of credit-based insurance scores to determine risk and insurance premiums makes a lot of sense.

 Esurance uses LexisNexis®, a leading provider of consumer reports, to obtain your credit-based insurance score.
 LexisNexis looks at the information on your credit history from credit bureaus like Experian to compute your insurance score, meaning that your credit score will impact your credit-based insurance score.